paylogic/halogen/README.rst

 Attribute
 ---------

-Attributes form the schema and incapsulate the knowledge how to get the data from your model, how to transform it according to the specific type.
+Attributes form the schema and encapsulate the knowledge how to get the data from your model, how to transform it according to the specific type.

 Attr()